 ‘Good morning Madam, may I help you?’

-‘Yes-s please, I have an appointment to see a Mr. Thomas.’
+‘Yes please, I have an appointment to see a Mr. Thomas.’

 ‘You will find him on the second floor, there is a lift to your right.’

 ‘Thank you.’

 Jane easily found his office and entered through a glass fronted door on which the words Mr. R Thomas, Legal Advisor MDU were written.
 The waiting room was empty.
 Slightly confused she sat down and idly picked up a magazine, ‘The Yachting World.’